Approaches to Conflict-free Replicated Data Types: Pure operation-based CRDTs

 \topic{\polog based observed-remove set with \polog compaction}

-To exemplify how causality information can be used to perform \polog compaction, for an ORSet it is true that: \begin{itemize} \item a subsequent $\add$ obsoletes a previous $\add$ of the same value; \item a subsequent $\af{remove}$ obsoletes a previous $\add$ of the same value; \item any $\af{remove}$ is made obsolete by any other (timestamp, op) pair, i.e., after having made other operations obsolete, the $\af{remove}$ itself can be discarded from the \polog when newer operations arrive. \end{itemize}
+To exemplify how causality information can be used to perform \polog compaction, for an ORSet it is true that: \begin{itemize} \item a subsequent $\add$ obsoletes a previous $\add$ of the same value; \item a subsequent $\af{remove}$ obsoletes a previous $\add$ of the same value; \item a $\af{remove}$ is made obsolete by any other timestamped operation: after having made other operations obsolete, the $\af{remove}$ itself becomes redundant. \end{itemize}

-So, a data type specific $\af{obsolete}$ relation can be defined and used to compact the \polog:
+So, the $\af{obsolete}$ relation for the ORSet can be defined as:

 The compacted \polog not also saves space but also allows a substantially simpler eval: